xiacongyi/xiacongyi.github.io/_pages/cycling.md

 Pictures
 ---

 Summer 2019, regular practice by the Taihu Lake with the local cycling clubs in Wuxi.
+There are a great number of members in those clubs and I enjoy riding in a team with them much.
 <img src="../files/riding/1.jpg" height = "300"/>
 <img src="../files/riding/8.jpg" height = "300"/>